Best Podcast Microphones: Top Picks for Every Budget and Setup

 Transducer type

-Different types of microphones convert electric signals differently.
-This is due to the construction of the diaphragm, which is a built-in membrane designed to catch subtle sound waves.
+Different microphones convert sound to electrical signals differently, based on the construction of the diaphragm, the built-in membrane that captures sound waves.

-The most common transducers are used in dynamic mics and condenser mics:
+The two most common types are dynamic mics and condenser mics:

 Suitable environment